akrejci1/euronext100-capm-analysis/README.md

 # CAPM Analysis — Euronext 100 (2019–2025)

-This repository contains an empirical analysis of the Capital Asset Pricing Model (CAPM) on the Euronext 100 index over the period January 2019 – December 2025, carried out as part of an Econometrics course assignment.
+This repository contains an empirical analysis of the Capital Asset Pricing Model (CAPM) on the Euronext 100 index over the period January 2019 – December 2025.
 ---

 ## Overview